Joch2520/scpper.js/doc/Api.md

 [Changes to response](#response)

-Any of the above can be used in async by adding `Async` after the method name: i.e. api.getPageAsync(), etc.

 For structures of the class objects that some methods would return, please see the [Structures Documentaion](Structures.md).

 <a id="get+stuff"></a>